nndda/Theatre/docs/class/dialogue/syntax.md

 Before calling functions or changing any properties in the written Dialogue, you need to set the `scope`: the `Object` from which the functions will be called, or its properties to be changed from within the written Dialogue.

-Use `Stage.add_scope()` to add a scope to a `Stage`.The first argument is the id that will be used in the written Dialogue.
+Use `TheatreStage.add_scope()` to add a scope to a `TheatreStage`.The first argument is the id that will be used in the written Dialogue.
 The second argument must be an `Object` class or anything that inherits that.
 Name the scope's id, the way you would name a variable or a class in GDScript.

 ```gdscript
 @onready var player = $Player